-As stated in Section II.A of this solicitation, it is strongly recommended that the Project Description contains the following separate and clearly labeled sections:
+As stated in Section II.A of this solicitation, it is strongly recommended that the Project Description for all proposal types contains the following three separate and clearly labeled sections:

-- a.
-Future Technology;
+- Future Work;

-- b.
-Future Workers; and
+- Future Workers;

-- c.
-Future Work.
+- Future Technology.

-- 4. Supplementary documents:
+- Supplementary documents:

-- a.
-List of Project Personnel and Partner Institutions (FW-HTF-R proposals only); and
+- List of Project Personnel and Partner Organizations (FW-HTF-R and FW-HTF-T proposals only); and

-- b.
-Management and Coordination Plan (FW-HTF-R proposals only).
+- Management and Coordination Plan (FW-HTF-R and FW-HTF-T proposals only).